SamuelTHaynes/Bootcamp_Housing_Analysis/README.md

     - .getignore to remove unneccessary files
     - README.MD this file

+## Data Cleanup
+- JOCO_Data.csv was cleaned by using the filters inside of Excel to only get the data for Johnson County Kansas.
+I selected only the columns for the data that we needed.
+Then filtered for data since 2018.
+(Sam)
+- Apartment_List_Rent_Estimates_2023_04.csv My data went back 5 years already.
+The most challenging part was "melting" the dataframe created from the csv.
+The dates in the original dataset were column headers, so I had to use the melt function to assign a date to each row of data.
+(Nick)
+- S&P 500 5 Year Historical Data.csv was filtered to only data from the last 5 years.
+(Kevin)

 ## Task Breakdown
-- •	Find historical data sources for home prices, availability, listings, sale prices – Sam o	Download this data and make available for programming o	Clean and convert data as needed
+- Find historical data sources for home prices, availability, listings, sale prices, inventory, rent prices, s&p data
-•	Find historical data sources for rental rates – Nick o	Download this data and make available for programming o	Clean and convert data as needed
-•	Find historical data sources for S&P data – Kevin o	Download this data and make available for programming o	Clean and convert data as needed.
+- Download and clean data
-•	Develop graphs that display trends and correlations – all working together.
+- Develop graphs that display trends and correlations
-•	Develop Power Point presentation with graphs, etc
+- Develop Power Point presentation with graphs, etc
-•	Update ReadMe
+- Update ReadMe